yashmulgaonkar/SquareLineStudio_boardpackages/README.md

 ---

 Thank you for using SquareLine Studio board packages!
-If you have any questions or need further assistance, feel free to open an issue or email me at info@yashmulgaonkar.com.
+If you have any questions or need further assistance, feel free to open an issue or [Email me](mailto:info@yashmulgaonkar.com).